 Am I a Candidate for WATCHMAN?

 Your doctor will carefully assess your individual risks and benefits before considering the WATCHMAN implant.
-Good candidates for a WATCHMAN implant are typically patients with:
+Good candidates for a WATCHMAN implant are typically patients who: